 As more users join the platform the more it becomes valuable.
 Think of the case of a dating app with a few users in your town.
 How many chances there are the app would be able to match you up quickly?
 A few, thus the app won’t be much valuable to you

-The interactions between users also generate data that the platforms can control, analyze, and own, that can be leveraged on to create a lasting advantage.
+The interactions between users also generate data that the platforms can control, analyze, and own, which can be leveraged to create a lasting advantage.
 Therefore, the value of the network isn’t necessarily in the technology but in the data produced by the interactions

 From transactions to interactions